gaurav-scio/pywordle/README.md

 To play the standard 5-letter word game:
 `python wordle.py`

-You can modify the code to use different length words as well.
+You can modify the code to use different length words and change the number of guesses:
+`python wordle.py --char_min 4 --char_max 6 --max_guesses 6`

+Use debug mode to show the answer, useful for testing changes:
+`python wordle.py --debug`

 Example game: